matthewp/ls-deps/README.md

 ```

 As shown above **foo** and **qux** depend on **bar**.
 I use this feature to see if my coworkers are requiring all of lodash instead of the individual module they need.

-### --steal

-Specifies whether this project needs [StealJS](http://stealjs.com/) to load.
-If you use Steal in your project and you depend on Steal's special extensions, use this option.
-It is a boolean option, no value is needed.

 ## License